Joyful woman sitting among Fall leaves

 3. It’s okay not to be perfect.

-4. I can find a better job or take on an extra job if I choose.
+4. I can find a better job or take on extra work if I choose.

 5. I can start my own business and be successful.

-6. I am as pretty as I need to be, and I love my smile and big heart.
+6. I am as pretty as I need to be, and I love my big heart.

 7. I will not project negative thoughts onto others.
 Instead, I will encourage and support those around me.

 8. I can learn how to be a good conversationalist.
-I will make one new friend this week by joining a ___________ club/organization.
+I will make a new friend this week by joining a ___________ club/organization.

-9. I have started a new hobby that I love.
+9. I’ve started a new hobby that I enjoy.

-10. I can reach all of my goals if I am true to myself, learn what I need, have a plan, and do not give up.
+10. I can reach all of my goals when I learn what is needed, have a good plan, and refuse to give up.

-But it’s easy to become overwhelmed, lazy, or make excuses.
-This keeps us from admitting we are at fault.
-In addition, blaming something or someone else allows us to avoid expending any energy to improve the situation.
+It’s easy to become overwhelmed, lazy, or make excuses when we’re unhappy.
+This keeps us from admitting we are at fault in some situations.
+Plus, blaming something or someone else motivates us to avoid expending energy to improve the situation.

-Some of us are unable to see our faults.
-When we can’t (or won’t) see what needs changing, growth and development aren’t going to happen.
-So, it’s important to admit we are not perfect and stop blaming our woes on external factors.
+When we can’t (or won’t) understand what needs changing, growth and development fail to happen.
+So, it’s important to admit we’re not perfect and to stop blaming many of our woes on external factors.

 It’s common to feel powerless when something negative happens.
-But you do have the power to take the problem by the horns and solve it!
-Thinking things through, asking for help, and researching what you need to know will bring solutions.
+But you have the power to take the problem by the horns.
+Thinking things through, asking for help, and researching what you need to know will help bring solutions.

 “The most common way people give up their power is by thinking they don’t have any.”
 Alice Walker